 We don’t often fall into the comparison trap.

 We don’t watch commercials.
 We didn’t have a TV for years and now we seldom watch live shows.
-We use Netflix and Amazon for streaming.
+We use Netflix and Amazon for streaming, among some other newer options.
 That eliminates a lot of temptation through marketing and advertisements.

 We don’t subscribe to emails or magazines or catalogs that shove ads and deals in our faces.

 We don’t go shopping.
-We go to grocery stores to get food and when we need something and that’s about it.
-We don’t do shopping as entertainment so we often just don’t know what’s available and that makes it easier.
+We go to grocery stores to get food and when we need something – and that’s about it.
+We don’t do shopping as entertainment so we often just don’t know what’s available or popular and that makes it easier.
+It’s getting more difficult not to see the social media ads or influencer posts about items and services.

-I shop online (with eBates for cash back!) or occasionally at the Base eXchange if we need a specific item.
+I shop online (with Rakuten (formerly eBates) for cash back!) or occasionally at the Base eXchange if we need a specific item.
 I use Amazon for almost everything else.
 Shipping site to store is my new favorite thing.
 I can just zoom in and out and it’s often free.

-This solves so much of the entitlement issue in all of us.
+This solves so much of the entitlement issue for all of us.

 Thou shalt not covet.